If you are thinking of starting an IVA, you will hear that IVAs last for five years, sometimes six.

-The Insolvency Service’s IVA Outcomes – 2017 has some useful information about how many years IVAs usually last for and what is the success rate for IVAs.
+The Insolvency Service’s IVA Outcomes – 2018 has data about how many years IVAs usually last for and what is the success rate for IVAs.

 How long do IVAs last?

 But look at the earlier years.
-Shouldn’t all IVAs that started in 2009 and 2010 have all finished by the end of 2017?
-Some of them are still dragging on – they haven’t completed successfully, they haven’t failed, they are still open.
+Shouldn’t all IVAs that started in 2008 – 2011 have all finished by the end of 2018?
+They are all at least seven years old but some of them are still dragging on – they haven’t completed successfully, they haven’t failed, they are still open.

-This is what one Debt Camel reader had to say:
+This is what one Debt Camel reader said:

-These IVA’s were supposed to be a way of getting debt free, not keeping you in insolvency for as long as they can.
-3 months just to send out a form to me that they claim they need back is unacceptable.
-Then it could take up to a year at best to get closed, that’s if they don’t wait for more PPI.
-I just want it done.
+IVA’s were supposed to be a way of getting debt free, not keeping you in insolvency for as long as they can.
 After 75 months of paying for this and a further 3 already waiting for news of closure I am sick of the stress of it all.

-The problem may also be set to get worse.
-In 2016, the new standard contract for most IVAs was changed so that people can more easily get a nine month payment break.
-That may help prevent some IVAs from failing, but the downside is that IVAs overall will tend to be getting longer.
+The problem may be getting worse.
+In 2016, the new standard contract for most IVAs was changed so that people can more easily get a nine-month payment break.
+That may help prevent some IVAs from failing, which is good, but the downside is that IVAs overall will tend to get even longer.